Using '*' as keyword for repository referencing keywords doesn't work

 Hi Lane, Piere, do you both have referencing keywords set to *?
 We also have 'fixes' keywords set to '' and every commit we've got on like this, the issue preceding the ',' isn't associated.

 Pierre, have you tried a commit such as

 #1,#2 foo bar to see if both 1 and 2 are associated?

 #15 Updated by Anonymous over 10 years ago

 Hi Pierre, can you try with 0.7.1 then?
 I've applied the above regex fix to our installation and that fixed the issue where the bug number was at the start of the commit, but not the ',' case.
 Perhaps something else has been changed on the stable branch that has affected this also?

 I'll try and get hold of the stable branch at some point and give it a go too.

-#16 Updated by Anonymous about 10 years ago
+#16 Updated by Anonymous over 10 years ago

 OK, I've just done a checkout of 0.7-stable and a commit of

 associated the revision correctly.